conlean/RestFull-Api-Todos-Backend/Readme.md

-# Java, Maven, Spring Boot, Spring Security, HSQLDB, JPA, Hibernate Rest API
+# Java, Maven, Spring Boot, HSQLDB, JPA, Hibernate Rest API

-This is an example Restful CRUD API built on top of Spring Boot + Security + HSQLDB as part of a challenge in the recruiting process.
+This is an example Restful CRUD ToDo API built on top of Spring Boot + HSQLDB as part of a challenge in the recruiting process.

 ## Requirements